W-2 vs W-4: Differences & When To Use Each

 However, if you’re a small business running payroll by hand, managing employee and employer payroll taxes and preparing tax forms can be time-consuming.
 You may want to consider using a full-service payroll solution, like Gusto, to help you streamline processes and avoid potential payroll compliance issues.

-W-2: When To Use It & Where To Get It
+W-2: When to Use It & Where To Get It

 Officially known as IRS Form W-2 Wage and Tax Statement, the W-2 is a year-end tax document that employers must provide.
 It contains information about the employee, their earnings (such as gross pay, bonuses, and tips), and any deductions taken for taxes, savings, retirement, and childcare.